Lithium UPS · Architecture & Deployment Guide

 Battery replacement economics

-Lithium has a higher upfront cost and a lower lifecycle cost.
-The crossover point depends on the number of sites, replacement cycle frequency, and technician cost.
-For distributed deployments with many sites, the math typically favors lithium clearly.
-For a single site with easy access, lead acid may be the right economic decision.
+Lithium has a higher upfront and a lower lifecycle cost.
+The crossover depends on site count, replacement frequency, and technician cost.
+For many-site deployments the math favors lithium clearly; for a single easy-access site, lead-acid may win.

 Full cost comparison →